Valencia Carabobo, Venezuela Travel Guide

 Visit Valencia Cathedral and other churches for quiet reflection.

 Valencia has travel experiences across all budget ranges.
-Tailor your plans to your financial comfort.
+Tailor your plans to your comfort with money.

 Stay in budget guesthouses or posadas.
 Utilize public transport extensively (Valencia Metro, busetas, carritos por puesto).

 Stay in comfortable mid-range hotels.
-Use ride-sharing apps (Yummy Rides, Ridery) and occasional taxis for convenience.
+Utilize ride-sharing-sharing apps (Yummy Rides, Ridery) and occasional taxis for convenience.

 Stay in top accommodations such as Hesperia WTC Valencia.
-Arrange private transfers and pre-arranged drivers for all journeys.
+Arrange private transfers and pre-arranged drivers to take you all journeys.

 US dollar cash is widely used for transactions throughout all budget levels.